steveculshaw/Fantasy-Companion/README.md

 Version: 0.3.31 bring in rest of world actions, next PPCOMMON

-Version: 0.3.32 bring in rest of world actions, next
+Version: 0.3.32 add rest of the generic power modifiers to world actions, add savagery edge to replace manual one
+    **NOTE: Hinder/Hurry does NOT handle the -2/+2 to Pace**